Mahdi-Kriaa/Faulty_Water_Pump_Detection/README.md

     - XGBoost: 0.79
     - Stacking: 0.79

 The Final model chosen was a tuned XGBoost classifier with a precision, recall and f1 scores on testing set equal to 0.82, 0.77 and 0.80 respectively.
-Althought this model has the same score as the default tuned random forest classifier, it has a better score for the cross validation meaning it is more generalized model
+Althought this model has the same score as the default tuned random forest classifier, it has a better score for the cross validation meaning it is more generalized model.

 ## Recommendations